 Here are my key tips that point towards a successful process in creating strong concepts and compositions for animation.

-01. Concept art = Concept + Art
+01. Concept art = concept + art

 Concept art is not just about the epic, or its beautiful execution.
 It's artwork that grows out of a design process, well rooted in an idea that supports the story.
 The priority of concept can be identified thus: needs and wants.
 What the story needs has to be conceptualised first.
-The artist then provide his design wants that focus and support the story.
+The artist then provide their design wants that focus and support the story.

 So in the image above, the need for this image is to design an Asian fairy and her magical environment.
 A second character is a design want, to exemplify the scale and dimension.
 The design choice of the secondary character creates a relational affinity and familiarity between the two.

-02. Dynamic research
+02. Do dynamic research